 Other dangerous offender – a person who has been cautioned for or convicted of an offence which indicates that he or she is capable of causing serious harm and which requires multi-agency management.
 This might not be for an offence under the CJA 2003 Schedule 15.

 The police have statutory responsibilities to manage the notification requirements of sexual offenders in Cat 1 and will perform the role of lead agency when they are no longer subject to National Probation Services (NPS) statutory supervision.

 The police must ensure that all breaches of notification requirements are promptly followed up and appropriate action taken.

-Her Majesty’s Prison & Probation Service
+His Majesty’s Prison & Probation Service

 The National Probation Service (NPS) is responsible for the management of all MAPPA offenders aged 18 or over subject to statutory supervision in the community.
 Those under 18 are managed by youth offending teams.

 NPS will ensure that all MAPPA Category 2 qualifying offenders subject to statutory supervision are recorded on ViSOR, partnered to police and reviewed and updated regularly in accordance with probation instructions.